 Thursday 29th August | 6:30pm - 9:00pm

-Citizen Science: How to Conduct a Bat Emergence Survey
+Citizen Science: Annual Bat Emergence Survey

 What is citizen science?